maqqju/croker-method-for-analogies/README.md

 # Croker Method for Harnessing Analogies
 tl;dr : A methodology to harness the power of analogies, making them work for you.

+## Introduction
+Knowledge transfer is perhaps one of the cornerstones of our society and an important activity to our economic growth.
+This, however, poses several challenges especially when one is trying to explain new or challenging knowledge elements.

+Analogies are a very useful tool to facilitate knowledge transfer, but coming up with the right analogy requires skill.
+The ``Croker Method for Harnessing Analogies`` is an easy and useful process/tool for knowledge transfer.

 ## Table of Contents
 1. [Motivation](/motivation/motivation.md)
 2. [Basic Principles](/principles/principles.md)